AnanthaRajuC/anantharajuc.github.io/_posts/2021-06-27-Spring-Boot-Swagger.markdown

 image: /assets/images/spring-boot-swagger-ui.jpg
 ---

-This post briefly documents the usage of **Swagger UI**, a visual documentation tool making it easy for back end implementation and client side consumption.
+This post briefly documents the usage of [wagger UI](https://swagger.io/tools/swagger-ui/), a visual documentation tool making it easy for back end implementation and client side consumption.

 ---

+#### Introduction

+**Swagger UI** allows anyone — be it your development team or your end consumers — to visualize and interact with the API’s resources without having any of the implementation logic in place.
+It’s automatically generated from your OpenAPI (formerly known as Swagger) Specification, with the visual documentation making it easy for back end implementation and client side consumption.

 #### Minimum Software Requirements